Supplements To Support A Normal Inflammatory Response

 Whole Foods Have Three Key Advantages Over Supplements:

-2. fiber that helps increase regularity, eliminate waste and stabilize blood sugar, and;
+- fiber that helps support regularity, eliminate waste and support blood sugar already in the normal range, and;

 Fight Dietary Deficiencies With Supplements

-If you were going to choose any supplements to add to your diet and reduce inflammation, these would be my top 6 evidence-based supplement recommendations to fight inflammation and support women through the stages of menopause.
+If you were going to choose any supplements to add to your diet, these would be my top 6 evidence-based supplement recommendations to support women through the stages of menopause.*

 Collagen

-The 'Pause Nutrition Skin Boost Plus by Sparkle Wellness contains VERISOL Bioactive Collagen Peptides, which has been clinically proven to boost the skin’s collagen levels by up to 60%.
-One scoop per day in a large glass of water packs a powerful punch.
+The 'Pause Nutrition Skin Boost Plus by Sparkle Wellness is made with VERISOL Bioactive Collagen Peptides, which has been clinically tested to boost the skin’s collagen levels.
+One scoop per day in a large glass of water packs a powerful punch.*

 Skin & Bone can help stimulate collagen production in skin and bones, reduce the appearance of fine lines and wrinkles, increase skin elasticity and bone mineral density.*